mbomhoff/agave-file-browser-demo/React/README.md

 Agave File Browser Demo
 -----------------------

-A simple Agave Data Store client using React.
+A simple CyVerse Data Store client using React and the Agave API.

 ```
 npm install